sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 ----
 ### Input Parameters

-1. **Source file location** (optional, default is Context already loaded): In case you wish to present new source files to use as context,  choose either selecting a folder or file.
+1. **Source file location** (optional, default is Context already loaded): in case you wish to present new source files to use as context,  choose either selecting a folder, file, pandas DataFrame or a CSV file.
 Otherwise, provide the name of an existing vector store collection in Configuration.

-2. **Source column** (required if CSV selected): In case a CSV file's selected, users must specify a column within the CSV file to act as the main "document" source.
+2. **Source column** (required if DataFrame or CSV selected): In case a pandas DataFrame or CSV file's selected, users must specify a column within the DataFrame / CSV file to act as the main "document" source.
 The other fields will be considered metadata.

 3. **System prompt** (text area, default provided, required): a default system prompt which instructs the LLM on how to handle the question is provided.
 Note it makes use of template variables {context} and {question} referring to the context and question respectively.
 Edit this system prompt if you'd like to change the style of the response.